swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

     // Type substitutions matter only for distributed methods which use generics: var genericSubstitutions: [String]

-    // For illustration purposes and simplicity of code snippets we use '[Data]' here,
+    // For illustration purposes and simplicity of code snippets we use `[Data]` here,
-    // but real implementations can be much more efficient here -- packing all the data into exact
+    // but real implementations can be much more efficient here — packing all the data into exact
-    // byte buffer that will be passed to the networking layer etc. var arguments: [Data] // example is using Data, because that's what Codable coders use
+    // byte buffer that will be passed to the networking layer, etc. var arguments: [Data] // example is using Data, because that's what Codable coders use

-    // Metadata can be used by swift-distributed-tracing, or other instrumentations to carry extra information: var metadata: [String: [Data]] // additional metadata, such as trace-ids etc.
+    // Metadata can be used by swift-distributed-tracing, or other instrumentations to carry extra information: var metadata: [String: [Data]] // additional metadata, such as trace-ids }
-  }
 }
 ```